markh-de/KiVar/README.md

 For referring to a Choice name, **Choice Identifiers** are used.
 They are basically the same as the name itself, but <!-- TODO link --> rules for quoting and escaping of special characters apply.
 Choice Identifiers are **case-sensitive**.

-Whether the mention of a Choice Identifier implicitly declares the Choice in its Aspect depends on the scope in which the identifier is used: In [Base Scope](#base), expressions can declare (new) choice identifiers, while in [Aux.
-Scope](#aux), expressions can only refer to Choice Identifiers declared in [Base Scope](#base) (in the same or another component).
+Whether the mention of a Choice Identifier implicitly declares the Choice in its Aspect depends on the scope in which the identifier is used: In [Base Scope](#base), expressions can declare (new) choice identifiers, while in [Auxiliary Scope](#aux), expressions can only refer to Choice Identifiers declared in [Base Scope](#base) (in the same or another component).

 The special Choice Identifier `*` is used for specifying default content and attributes to be applied to Choices not explicitly listed in the corresponding component.
 Refer to the [Default Choices](#default-choices) section below for details.